ElanMedoff/use-search-param-state/README.md

   onError?: (error: unknown) => void;

   /**
-   * When passed, `serverSideURL` will be used when `window` is `undefined` to access the
+   * When passed, `serverSideURLSearchParams` will be used when `window` is `undefined` to
-   * URL search param.
-This is useful for generating content on the server, i.e. with
+   * access the URL search param.
+This is useful for generating content on the server,
-   * Next.js or Remix.
+   * i.e. with Next.js or Remix.
    *
-   * `serverSideURL` has no default.
+   * `serverSideURLSearchParams` has no default.
    *
    * `validate` can only be passed to `useSearchParamState`/`getSearchParam`, not
    * `buildUseSearchParamState`/`buildGetSearchParam`.
    *
-   * See MDN's documentation on the [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) object for more info.
+   * See MDN's documentation on the [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/URLSearchParams)
+   * object for more info.
    */
-  serverSideURL?: URL;
+  serverSideURLSearchParams?: URLSearchParams;

   /**
    * `sanitize` defaults to the following function: